Graphic bodycam footage released of two fatal officer-involved shootings by TPD

 The first video released was in regards to the officer-involved shooting that occurred the evening of May 31 at a residence on Tucson's west side.

-TPD initially released that a man, later identified as 33-year-old Joshua Lee Moore, was fatally shot by police at a home located in the 1an00 block of West Prince Road near Oracle Road.
+TPD initially released that a man, later identified as 33-year-old Joshua Lee Moore, was fatally shot by police at a home located in the 100 block of West Prince Road near Oracle Road.

 The department said the officers were investigating multiple reports of shots fired near a complex of residential units.